Usage

 • Run the doctor for a class

-• Run promotion, mirror, retention, or S3 export
+• Run retention or S3 export

 All jobs stream their output to the page in real time.